ST10403514/Cashify_BudgetTracker/README.md

 - Update Firestore rules for data changes.
 - Test on API 33/35 emulators.
 - Document new features in this README.

+## Design Considerations
+Cashify was designed with a user-first approach, prioritizing accessibility, clarity, and responsiveness.
+Key design principles included:

+- **Mobile-First UI**: Optimized for small screens using Material Design.
+- **Offline-First Architecture**: Local RoomDB ensures the app remains usable without internet access.
+- **Cloud Synchronization**: Firebase Firestore provides seamless real-time syncing across devices.
+- **Modular Codebase**: Features are separated into repositories and services (e.g., `ExpenseRepository`, `GoalRepository`) for maintainability.
+- **Asynchronous Operations**: Kotlin Coroutines were used to ensure smooth UI interactions during data loading.

+## GitHub and CI/CD
+Cashify's development leveraged GitHub for version control and collaboration.
+Key practices included:

+- *Branching Strategy*: Feature branches were created for major modules (e.g., feature-auth, feature-goals), then merged via pull requests after code review.
+- *Issues and Project Boards*: GitHub Issues were used to track bugs and feature requests.
+A GitHub Project Board tracked development progress.

+### GitHub Actions
+GitHub Actions was used to automate key workflows:
+- *CI Pipeline*: Automatically builds the project on push to main and dev branches to ensure code integrity.
+- *Linting and Static Analysis*: Runs ktlint and detekt to maintain code quality.
+- *Unit Test Execution*: Executes all unit tests on pull request creation.
+- *APK Build Artifact*: Uploads debug APKs as build artifacts for easy testing and distribution.

 ## License
 [MIT License](LICENSE)